 - Coconut Curry Vegetable Soup – Another curry soup, but with many additional veggies and textures than this simple sweet potato one.

-- Ginger and Garlic – Fresh is best, always for this recipe.
+- Ginger and Garlic – Fresh ginger and garlic are best for this recipe.

 - Sweet Potatoes – Peel and dice them pretty small for faster cooking.
 You’ll need about six cups, or three potatoes depending on size.

 - Red Curry – I use Thai red curry paste.
 Easily found at most grocery stores.